ManahanJ/GoogleBooksAPISearch/README.md

 - Integration testing around the top level application App.js
     - More specifically, integration tests around the SearchBooks functionality would enhance test coverage and enable further changes to be made with confidence
     - Testing at the application level could be enabled by mocking user input
-- Unit test coverage over SaveBooks at the App.js level was enabled by refactoring App.js and would further improve coverage
 - More robust error handling
     - Errors in the API response could be handled on a more granular level
 - Extracting common validation logic